toastdriven/django-dash/docs/data_modeling.md

 * Entry
   - Tied to a specific team & specific members
   - Tied to a repository
-  - Maybe this is actually just the repo?
 * Invites
   - Sent from a team owner
   - To an email (not a already-registered account)